Combinations/react-application/README.md

 ## Run the application

 Ensure that docker is installed. (https://docs.docker.com/install/).
-Information on docker-compose can be found here (https://docs.docker.com/compose/)
+Read about docker-compose here (https://docs.docker.com/compose/)

 > docker-compose up --build (this will build the container and run it; it runs docker-compose build; docker-compose up)